 There has been a number of inquiries regarding Chromium 6 in Madison's water supply.
-The Madison Water Utility follows the guidance from state and federal agencies.
-The following link from the American Water Works Association has helpful information on this important topic.
+The Borough of Madison follows guidance and requirements from state and federal agencies to ensure that our water meets all standards that are set forth.